jbhoot/jbhoot.github.io/site/2024/mfu-nominee-verification/index.md

 <hgroup>

-# How to make nominee verification pop-up go away while creating a new folio in Mutual Fund Utilities (MFU)
+<h1>How to make nominee verification pop-up go away while creating a new folio in Mutual Fund Utilities (MFU)</h1>

 <p>Published by <a class="p-author h-card" href="https://bhoot.dev/about">Jayesh Bhoot</a> on <time class="dt-published" datetime="2024-06-23">23 Jun 2024</time></p>